 A commitment to helping you achieve your career goals

 2 day full or part-time study options to suit your lifestyle

 We offer HNC’s, Foundation Degrees with an option to convert them into a full honours degree at Craven College or another college/university.
 To ensure all of our courses are industry-relevant, we write them in consultation with employers and also add key employment skills such as time-management, ICT and numeracy into your programme.

 Foundation Degrees last two years (full-time) though some courses offer a part-time study option over three years.
-It would then take a further year to convert your FD into an Honours Degree (full-time) or two years (part-time).
+It would then take a further year to convert your Foundation Degree into an Honours Degree (full-time) or two years (part-time).

-HNC’s (higher National Certificates) area nationally recognised vocational Level 4 qualification that combines practical experience and theoretical knowledge.
-Study for a further year would lead to an HND (Higher National Diploma) which is equivalent to a Foundation Degree.
+HNC’s (Higher National Certificates) are nationally recognised vocational Level 4 qualifications that combine practical experience and theoretical knowledge.
+Studying for a further year would lead to an HND (Higher National Diploma) which is equivalent to a Foundation Degree.

 For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).
-The OfS is the new independent regulator for higher education in England and all higher education providers need to register with the OfS for their students to be eligible for student support in the 2019-20 academic year.
+The OfS is the independent regulator for higher education in England and all higher education providers are required to register with the OfS for their students to be eligible for student support.
 Visit www.officeforstudents.org.uk for more information.